pFransozi/pFransozi.github.io/_projects/containerization/kali-linux-on-docker.md

 LABEL maintainer=
 ~~~

 Labels are optional in a dockerfile, but they can be useful for providing information about the image to users and for tracking changes to the image over time.
-Labels can be viewed using the docker inspect command, and they can also be used to filter and search for images in a registry.
+Labels can be viewed using the docker `inspect` command, and they can also be used to filter and search for images in a registry.
 For view information about a container, use the next command: `docker inspect container-name`.

-Return to dockerfile, some commands are executed into the base image, for that RUN directive is used.
-It's important to take care if the command has any interaction with the user, if so, the build will stop.
-It's important a non interactive mode for guarantee automation.
+Return to dockerfile, some commands are executed into the base image, for that `RUN` directive is used.
+It's important to take care if the command has any interaction with the user, if so, the build will be interrupted.

+> It's important a non interactive mode for guarantee automation.

-For a non-interactive mode in a debian environment it is recommended to use the DEBIAN_FRONTEND=noninteractive environment variable.
+For a non-interactive mode in a debian environment it is recommended to use the `DEBIAN_FRONTEND=noninteractive` environment variable.
 This variable is commonly used when running command-line tools or scripts that perform automated tasks, such as installing software or configuring system settings.
-By setting DEBIAN_FRONTEND=noninteractive, the user can specify that the script should run without prompting for user input or confirmation, allowing the script to run automatically without intervention.
+By setting `DEBIAN_FRONTEND=noninteractive`, the user can specify that the script should run without prompting for user input or confirmation, allowing the script to run automatically without intervention.

-With DEBIAN_FRONTEND=noninteractive and apt install -y any instruction that requires information will use the default value.
+With `DEBIAN_FRONTEND=noninteractive` and `apt install -y` any instruction that requires information will use the default value.

 ~~~ dockerfile
 RUN DEBIAN_FRONTEND=noninteractive apt update && \